sullof/shardjs/README.md

 So we have a good starting point.
 Since it is possible that you generate more keys in the same milliseconds, we need more data.

-First of all, we identify what shard will host that key with `1595487784 % N` (where N is the number of current nodes).
+First of all, we identify what _virtual shard_ will host that key with `1595487784 % N` (where N is the number of current nodes).
 After we use a sequence (Shard defines the special key `$equence` in Redis) in order to have a incremental unique number for that shard.

 Imagine that we have two keys of the same type 01 generated at the same millisecond in a shard of 64 nodes.
-The two keys will be assigned, with `1595487784 % 64` to the node 40.
+The two keys will be assigned, with `1595487784 % 64` to the virtual node 40.

 If the sequence value at that time is, for example, 190, the partial first key will be